 The newlyweds' happiness is soon diluted by Victoria’s demands however and Liko becomes dissatisfed.
 Leaving for military service, he soon dies and his belongings are returned to a devestated Beatrice who becomes a widow, the reflection of her mother.

 In the present, Beatrice gives in to anger as she realises how much she has colluded in being moulded into her mother's image.

 Beatrice opens an early volume of Victoria’s diaries and a younger version of Victoria is revealed.

 A lonely young Princess Victoria writes in her diary as Victoire and Conroy burst in and demand to see her notebook.

 Early the next morning Victoria is woken to receive a visit from Lord Melbourne and Uncle Leopold who inform her that she is now Queen.
 Later, Victoria impresses the gathered ministers with her composure.

 Lord Melbourne educates Victoria on her responsibilities as sovereign and shields her from the dirty politics of the opium trade before a party ensues where Victoria is presented with potential suitors.
 Amongst them is Albert, but Victoria evades the issue of marriage.

 Victoria prepares for her coronation, shunning her mother who has come to assist.

 Later, Victoria is surprised by the change in Albert since their first meeting and is intensely attracted to him.
 The couple fall in love, marry and celebrate their wedding night.

-In her grief, Victoria snatches up her youngest child Beatrice, retreating with her into widowhood.
+Devestated, Victoria snatches up her youngest child Beatrice, retreating with her into widowhood.